wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-wireless-network-connectivity/includes/2-examine-wireless-network-technologies.md

     802.11g
   :::column-end:::
   :::column:::
     This specification is for transmission over short distances at speeds up to 54 mbps.
-It is backward compatible with 802.11b, and operates in the 2.4 GHz range.
+It's backward compatible with 802.11b, and operates in the 2.4 GHz range.
   :::column-end:::
 :::row-end:::
 :::row:::